andmoredev/andmoredev/content/blog/api-cognito-user-password.md

 -         - layerless-esbuild/echo
 ```

 THAT'S IT!!
-We have now successfully setup everything needed to authenticate our API using the user-password flow.
+We have now successfully setup our API to authenticate using the user-password flow.

+You can find the full working example in this [GitHub repository](https://github.com/andmoredev/api-gateway-auth-with-cognito)

 ## Testing with Postman